mainsail-crew/MainsailOS/docs/boards/btt/octopus-11.md

 ## Wiring
 ![BTT Octopus V1.1 Wiring Diagram](_media/octopus-11-wiring.png)

+!> If you use the Ratrig endstop switches and cables, do **not** blindly plug them in to your Octopus as doing this will short the board's 3.3V supply rail.
+You will probably have to swap the outer two wires (red and white) on the board end of the cable but double check this.

 ## Firmware installation

 !> Make sure your board is connected to the Pi **via the provided USB-C cable** (USB-C on the Octopus, USB-A on the Pi).